dart-lang/site-www/src/content/language/isolates.md

 - Performing I/O, such as communicating with a database.
 - Handling a large volume of network requests.

-Also note a caveat due to a limit to the number of concurrently running isolates:
+Also note a caveat due to a limit to the number of isolates running in parallel:

  - The limit is not hardcoded to a particular number, it is calculated based on the Dart VM heap size available to the Dart application, can be considered to be between 8 and 32 depending on the platform.
  - This limit doesn't affect asynchronous communction between isolates via messages - you can have hundreds of isolates running and making progress.
 The isolates are scheduled on the CPU in round-robin fashion and yield to each other often.
- - Attempts to do *synchronous* communication between isolates over the limit though may result in a deadlock.
+ - Attempts to do *synchronous* communication between isolates over the limit though may result in a deadlock unless special care is taken (the C code that does synchronous communication would need to leave the current isolate before it blocks and re-enter it before returning to dart, see [Dart_EnterIsolate]: {{https://github.com/dart-lang/sdk/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1254}}, [Dart_ExitIsolate]: {{https://github.com/dart-lang/sdk/blob/c9a8bbd8d6024e419b5e5f26b5131285eb19cc93/runtime/include/dart_api.h#L1455}}

 [Flutter]: {{site.flutter-docs}}/perf/isolates